 This year as I reflected on that season in our lives the thoughts and feelings came back in a flood.
 In order to fully share that experience I have to take you back in time…

 I grew up in a little town in rural North Dakota.
-A town so small we had no stoplights and no 24-hour grocery stores, and the closest mall was an hour and a half’s drive away.
+A town so small we had no stoplights and no 24-hour grocery stores, and the closest mall was a 90 minute drive away.
 (The entire county today has approximately 9,000 people in it.)

 In spite of the small size, the people there are committed to creating “cultured” events for the community.
 One of those events takes place each December.